jhonkaman/docs-search-tool-practice/README.md

 ## Alternatives

-I considered whether llms.txt or Context7 solved this problem already, but I think those tools are more about returning Markdown for the agent to consume.
+I considered whether llms.txt or Context7 solved this problem already, but I think those tools are more about returning Markdown for the agent to consume rather than returning links for devs to visit.